sarahjoannis/PCAP-analysis-portfolio/README.md

-# PCAP-analysis-portfolio
+# PCAP Analysis Portfolio
 A detailed PCAP analysis and network forensics investigation of a file transfer from host p13, demonstrating packet-level analysis, HTTP inspection, and investigative reasoning.

----

-# **PCAP Analysis Challenge – Network Forensics Investigation**
+## PCAP Analysis Challenge – Network Forensics Investigation

-This project showcases my ability to perform **packet capture (PCAP) analysis**, investigate network behavior, and extract meaningful forensic conclusions from raw traffic data.
-The challenge involved analyzing network packets from **host p13** and identifying key details related to a file transfer over the network.
+This project showcases my ability to perform packet capture (PCAP) analysis, investigate network behavior, and extract meaningful forensic conclusions from raw traffic data.
+The challenge involved analyzing network packets from host p13 and identifying key details related to a file transfer over the network.

 This repository includes: